markwylde/code-style/SPEC.md

 ### Best Practices

-- Export `openApiSchema` from each controller file
+- Keep controller `schema` metadata in sync with the HTTP handler implementation
 - Use descriptive tags and summaries
 - Include example values for better documentation
 - Document all response codes including error cases